linagora/openpaas-doc/_docs/apis/auth/openid-connect.md

 * the API server
 * the OIDC server

-The flow goes as follow:
+The flow goes as follows:

 1. the user agent hits the **web application**
 2. the **web application** checks its connection status, then redirect to the **OIDC server** authorization_endpoint